Veterinary (and human) medicine is at least as much of an art as it is a science. What does this mean for dog owners?

 You should consider any diagnosis that your dog receives to be a “work in progress.”

-No vet would intentionally misdiagnose a dog, but certain diseases are notoriously difficult to pin down.
+No vet would intentionally misdiagnose a dog.
+However, certain diseases are notoriously difficult to pin down.
+If your dog is

 Dermatological conditions can be frustrating to diagnose.
-The skin responds to virtually any insult – bacterial infection, parasites, immune disorders, etc. – with the same symptoms, so diagnostic tests are usually necessary to reveal the cause.
+The skin responds to virtually any insult – bacterial infection, parasites, immune disorders, etc. – with the same symptoms.
+Diagnostic tests are usually necessary to reveal the cause.

-Remember though that no test is perfect, false negatives and false positives do occur, so if lab results do not mesh with a dog’s clinical picture they need to be questioned.
+Remember though that no test is perfect, false negatives and false positives do occur.
+Therefore, if lab results do not mesh with a dog’s clinical picture they need to be questioned.

 To confuse the situation, even more, some skin problems, like bacterial or yeast infections, almost always develop because there is an underlying condition that has disrupted the skin’s normal defensive mechanisms.

-If your dog has been diagnosed with a skin infection and it either doesn’t go away with treatment or comes back when treatment is stopped, you and your vet will need to start looking for the reason why.
+If your dog has been diagnosed with a skin infection that is not going away with treatment or comes back when treatment is stopped, you and your vet will need to start looking for the reason why.

 Allergies are a common underlying cause of recurrent skin problems in dogs.